brainomite/home-page/_posts/2020-10-01-information-hiding-in-classes-without-experimental-features.md

 I believe we'll be waiting at least another year before, or if, it is added to final specs.
 I don't like using experimental features as the syntax can change at any time.
-Therefore, I have come up with a way to encapsulate private instance variables and functions that won't be accessible by the consumers of the API.
+Therefore, I have come up with a way to encapsulate private instance variables and functions that won't be accessible by the consumers of the API by using a [higher-order function](https://medium.com/javascript-scene/higher-order-functions-composing-software-5365cf2cbe99).

 Below I've created two examples that are functionally the same, albeit the first example will have additional properties, but the contract is, no one should use